dtcenter/METplus/docs/Users_Guide/installation.rst

   # This is a comment, comments are defined with a # at the beginning of the line

   # Set the MET_INSTALL_DIR to the location of the MET install
-  [dir]
+  [config]
   MET_INSTALL_DIR = /usr/local/met-9.0

   # Set INPUT_BASE to the directory containing sample input data if running use cases in the repository
   # Otherwise set INPUT_BASE to any path that does not contain /path/to.
   INPUT_BASE = /tmp/input

-  # Set OUTPUT_BASE to a directory where you have permission to write output files
+  # Set OUTPUT_BASE to a directory where the user has write permission
   # It will be created if it does not exist
   OUTPUT_BASE = /tmp/output